The N2WS management console is accessed via a web browser over HTTPS.

 - Approve the end-user license agreement.

-- Define the time zone of the CPM Server.
+- Define the time zone of the N2WS Server.

 - Fill in the rest of the information needed to complete the configuration process.

-To initially be identified as the owner of this instance, you are required to type or paste the CPM server instance ID.
+To initially be identified as the owner of this instance, you are required to type or paste the N2WS server instance ID.
 This is just a security precaution.

 In the first step of the configuration process, you will also be required to approve the end-user license agreement.

-The AWS root user (IAM User) is no longer allowed to control the operation of the CPM server.
-A user with the Authentication credentials for CPM Instance IAM Role is the only user allowed to install CPM, log on to the system server and operate it.
+The AWS root user (IAM User) is no longer allowed to control the operation of the N2WS server.
+A user with the Authentication credentials for N2WS Instance IAM Role is the only user allowed to install N2WS, log on to the system server and operate it.
 As in Figure 2‑1, you need to define the root user name, email, and password.
 This is the second step in the configuration process.
 The email may be used when defining Amazon Simple Notification Service (SNS) based alerts.
 Once created, choose to automatically add this email to the SNS topic recipients.